jst-seminar-rostlab-tum/openeu-docs/docs/docs/frontend/deployment.md

 ## 🧪 Environment-Specific Considerations

-### Development vs. Production

-- Development uses local environment variables and localhost API endpoints
+- Deployment uses Netlify environment variables
-- Production uses Netlify environment variables and production API endpoints
+- Locally you can adjust the environment variables and API endpoints to point to the local instance of the backend and supabase
-- Feature flags can be used to enable/disable features in specific environments

----

-## 🔄 Continuous Integration/Continuous Deployment (CI/CD)

-The project uses GitHub Actions for CI and Netlify for CD:

-1. Pull requests trigger lint and type checks via GitHub Actions
-2. Netlify deploys preview environments for each PR
-3. When merged to main, Netlify automatically deploys to production
-4. The deployment includes running the build process with production optimizations

 ---